jayisaking/CEXInfoWebsocket/README.md

-# WebSocket Scripts for BingX and Bitget Trading information and Account Status
+# WebSocket Scripts for Trading information and Account Status of BingX and Bitget

 ## Requirements
 ```shell